aaryanideas28/Xplore-workshop/README.md

 It contains folders such as:

 - basics/
+Contains simple bugs covering standard Python, with no module required

 - intermediate/
+Covers slightly more intermediate concepts still nearing fundamentals but with some standard libraries

 - advanced/
+Covers codes related to data science, with now fixes and improvements requiring proper understanding and critical thinking.

 - miscellaneous/
+Covers random extra topics.
+Difficulty is mix of intermediate and advanced.

+-assets/
+Contains some datasets and files used by the buggy codes in the above four folders.
+Also contains a script that was used to generate them.

 📌 These files are mostly correct, but include small bugs or logical errors.
 💡 Hints are provided to guide you—try fixing the issues on your own!